micro-nova/AmpliPi/fw/power_board_tester/README.md

 # Power Board Tester
-This project is implemented using an Arduino Due.
+This project is implemented using an Arduino Due on a custom test rig.

 ## Software Setup
 Just like the Preamp Board's STM32 project, here CMake is used to configure